 The Quantitative Reasoning with Data (QRD) requirement introduces students to mathematical, statistical, and computational methods that will enable students to think critically about data as it is employed in fields of inquiry across the Faculty of Arts and Sciences.

 Starting in Fall 2019, students must fulfill the QRD requirement by completing a course approved for QRD.
 Students can consult the list of courses approved for QRD.
-QRD courses offered in 2019-20 can be found in the my.harvard course search.
-Here is a list of Harvard Summer School 2020 courses that are approved for the QRD requirement.
+QRD Courses offered this academic year can be found in the my.harvard course search.

 A course used to fulfill the QRD requirement may be taken pass/fail, with the permission of the instructor.
 However, when the same course is being used to fulfill a concentration or secondary field requirement, there may be limitations on the pass/fail options.
 Students should consult with their advisers before choosing this option.